The piranha problem: Large effects swimming in a small pond: Discussion and directions for future work

 \subsection{Implications for social science research}

 Although we cannot directly apply these piranha theorems to data, we see them as providing some relevance to social science reasoning.

-As noted at the beginning of this article, there has been a crisis in psychology, economics, and other areas of social science, with prominent findings and apparently strong effects that do not appear in attempted replications by outside research groups; see, for example, \citet{osc2015}, \citet{altmejd2019}, and \citet{gordon2020}.
-Discussions of the replication crisis have touched on many aspects of the problem, including estimating its scale and scope, identifying the statistical errors and questionable research practices that have led researchers to systematically overestimate effect sizes and be overconfident in their findings, and studying the incentives of the scientific publication process that can allow entire subfields to get lost in the interpretation of noise.
+As noted at the beginning of this article, there has been a crisis in psychology, economics, and other areas of social science, with prominent findings and apparently strong effects that do not appear in attempted replications by outside research groups; see, for example, \citet{gordon2020}.
+The replication crisis involves many challenges, including estimating its scale and scope, identifying the statistical errors and questionable research practices that have led researchers to systematically overestimate effect sizes and be overconfident in their findings, and studying the incentives of the scientific publication process that can allow entire subfields to get lost in the interpretation of noise.
+Even when individual effects are large, they can apply just to a small subset of the population or just for a short period of time, not leaving persistent effects.

 The research reviewed in the present article is related to, but different from, the cluster of ideas corresponding to multiple comparisons, false discovery rates, and multilevel models.
 Those theories correspond to statistical inference in the presence of some specified distribution of effects, possibly very few nonzero effects (the needle-in-a-haystack problem) or possibly an entire continuous distribution, but without necessarily any concern about how these effects interact.